 people, with a wide range of skills, to keep brigades running and communities

 safe.
-The RFS is spread across 93% of Queensland and has approximately 1500
+The RFS is spread across 93 percent of Queensland and has approximately 1400

 Being part of the RFS offers fantastic opportunities for self development.
 Members of rural brigades receive training and skills that assist in all areas of life.
 Brigade members learn:

 - Incident management